-The Company is subject to externally imposed capital requirements as per provisions of the Dubai Airport Free Zone Regulations.
-The Company has complied with all the capital requirements to which it is subject.
+The Company has complied with the capital requirements to which it is subject to.

 Funds generated from internal accruals together with funds received from related parties net of funds provided to related parties are retained in the business according to the business requirements and to maintain capital at desired levels.